imnotteixeira/personal-website/src/content/frontend-spreadsheet-react.md

 ---
-title: "Creating an efficient spreadsheet application in React"
+title: "Creating an efficient spreadsheet application for the browser with React"
 date: "2021-11-08"
 draft: true
 path: "/blog/react-spreadsheet"